usnistgov/NFIQ2/NFIQ2/NFIQ2Algorithm/doc/nfiq2_tool.1.md

-% NFIQ2(1) Version 1.0 | National Institute of Standards and Technology
+% NFIQ2(1) Version 2.1 | National Institute of Standards and Technology

 NAME
 ====

-**nfiq2** — Compute quality of fingerprint images
+**nfiq2** — Compute quality of 500 PPI fingerprint images

 SYNOPSIS
 ========

-| **nfiq2** **OPTIONS** _file/dir/rs_ [...]
+One (or more) images, records, directories, or RecordStores:
+: **nfiq2** [OPTION...] _path_ [_path_ ...]

+Batch files:
-| **nfiq2** -f _batch_ [-f ...] **OPTIONS** [_file/dir/rs_ ...]
+: **nfiq2** [OPTION...] -f _batchfile_ [-f _batchfile_ ...]

 DESCRIPTION
 ===========

-| **nfiq2** is a tool for computing the NIST Fingerprint Image Quality (NFIQ) 2 of fingerprint images.
-It is used to produce quality scores for fingerprint images encoded in formats supported by Biometric Evaluation framework (BMP, JPEG, JPEGL, JPEG-2000, PBM, PNG, TIFF, and WSQ).
-Images can be encoded stand alone, within an ANSI/NIST ITL Type 14 record, or any combination of the two within a Biometric Evaluation Record Store. **nfiq2** serves as a reference implementation of ISO/IEC 29794-4:2017.
+| **nfiq2** is a tool for computing the NIST Fingerprint Image Quality (NFIQ) 2 quality score of 500 PPI fingerprint images.
+It supports most common image formats, including images within ANSI/NIST ITL Type 14 records, ISO/IEC 19794-4 records, and Biometric Evaluation Framework RecordStores. **nfiq2** serves as a reference implementation of ISO/IEC 29794-4:2017.

-| **nfiq2** Prints scores in a Comma Separated Value (CSV) format.
+| **nfiq2** outputs scores in Comma Separated Values (CSV) format.
 The default output includes information about the image including: the image's name, finger position (if applicable), quality score, error message (if applicable), whether the image was quantized, and whether the image was resampled.

-| This tool features some additional options, including batch operation support, output redirection and multi-threading, listed below:
+| This tool features some additional options, including batch operation support, output redirection, and multi-threading, listed below.

 OPTIONS
 =======
-| **-i** _file/dir/rs_
+| **-i** _image/record/directory/rs_
-> Allows for explicit _file/dir/rs_ arguments to be passed.
-Using this option with a _file/dir/rs_ is equivalent to providing file paths directly to the **nfiq2** executable.
+> Allows for explicit _image/record/directory/rs_ arguments to be passed.
+Using this option with a _image/record/directory/rs_ is equivalent to providing file paths directly to **nfiq2**.

 | **-f** _batch_
 > Batch files.
 A batch file is a plain text file, where each line is the path to a file to process.